Leverage Turing Intelligence capabilities to integrate AI into your operations, enhance automation, and optimize cloud migration for scalable impact.

 In the wake of the pandemic, Python coding skills have become especially in demand.
-To thrive in such a scenario, you need to know some tricks that can cut down your development hours and improve code runtime.
+Python developers need to know some tricks that can cut down your development hours and improve code runtime.

 This article will walk you through 22 Python programming tricks for efficient coding.